 Instructions

-- Preheat your grill.
-Remove the steak from the fridge and season it with a pinch of kosher salt and black pepper.
+- If grilling the steak, preheat your grill.
+Remove the steak from the fridge and season it with salt and black pepper.

 - Spray or brush the grill with oil.
 Grill the steak for 2 minutes per side for medium-rare or for a total of 3 minutes on a dual-contact electric grill.